puma940/flask_blog/README.md

 Functionality:
 - creating a user account, changing data, restoring a password
-- adding posts, editing posts by the author, commenting on posts
+- adding posts, editing and deleting posts by the author, commenting on posts
 - displaying sorted posts, pagination

 ![Flaskblog screenshot](./flaskblog.PNG)